 Similar uprisings have occurred in the Congo the past few years, including one that displaced 40,000 people from Brazzaville.

-Now the director of Campus Crusade for Christ in his home country, Jean-Claude spent a total of nine months in the jungle.
+Now the director of Cru in his home country, Jean-Claude spent a total of nine months in the jungle.
 It was a time of faith-testing that prepared him to be a leader.

 When the rebellion started, Jean-Claude was immediately in danger.
 After making sure his wife and children were safe, he fled, along with his two brothers and brother-in-law.
-Another Campus Crusade staff couple didn't evacuate in time.
+Another Cru staff couple didn't evacuate in time.
 They were captured, shot and killed.

 Because of their swift departure, Jean-Claude and his brothers had no provisions.